Skip to content

 Completing Migrations

 When the migration of users and subscriptions are complete, the Subscriptions Migration API and any additional back-end process the engineers had instantiated to support the migration is turned off.
-The Subscriptions Migration API endpoint will no longer accessible.
+The Subscriptions Migration API endpoint will no longer be accessible.

 Users who are created through OIDC or social login are not associated with the use of the Subscriptions Migration API endpoint, and so are not subject to this deadline.